ward/run/_posts/2016-01-16-beckton-parkrun.md

 * Checking out the course when you are racing is obvious, but also do it when you do not think you will end up racing.
 * Sleep, sleep, sleep.
 Being well rested would have made a huge difference.
-  Not only on race day, but also the part where I moved a run closer to it.
+  Not only on race day, but also the part where I moved up a run because of it.
   Of course, had this been a goal race, I would have dropped or shortened that run rather than moving it around like that.
 * It is worthwhile to know if you have a decent sprint or are more made for the